jderbysh/AIHiringBias/README.md

 ## Credit
-Special mention to the authors Marianne Bertrand & Sendhil Mullainathan of the 2003 working paper 'ARE EMILY AND GREG MORE EMPLOYABLE THAN LAKISHA AND JAMAL?
-A FIELD EXPERIMENT ON LABOR MARKET DISCRIMINATION'
+Special mention to the authors Marianne Bertrand & Sendhil Mullainathan of the 2003 working paper 'Are Emily and Greg More Employable Than Lakisha and Jamal?
+A Field Experiment on Labor Market Discrimination.'
 The names and name categories used in this study are based on their original research conducted in 2003.

+## Racial Name Categories
+This project uses name lists derived from the classic résumé discrimination experiment by Bertrand and Mullainathan (2003).
+In their study, certain names were statistically associated with African-American applicants and others with White American applicants in the United States labour market.

+To avoid incorrectly applying US racial categories to an Australian context, this project labels the two groups as:
+1. AA_US — Names used in the 2003 study that signalled African-American applicants in the US context
+2. White_US — Names used in the 2003 study that signalled White applicants in the US context

+These labels are used only as experimental signalling variables to reproduce the methodological structure of the original study.
+They do not imply that these name–race associations generalise to Australia, nor do they represent Australian racial or cultural categories.

+Reference:
+Bertrand, M., & Mullainathan, S. (2003).
+Are Emily and Greg More Employable Than Lakisha and Jamal?
+A Field Experiment on Labor Market Discrimination.
+Cambridge, MA: National Bureau of Economic Research.
+Retrieved from https://doi.org/10.3386/w9873

 ## Overview